A Practical Guide to Portuguese Prepositions

 • O avião chegou em São Paulo.

 [!warning] This is Specific to Chegar!
-Using “chegar em” in Portugal is one of the clearest markers that you’ve learned Brazilian Portuguese.
-While perfectly understood, it’s not how a native speaker would say it here.
-Focusing on using ‘chegar a’ is a small change that has a big impact on sounding local.
+Using “chegar em” in Portugal is one of the more recognizable markers of Brazilian Portuguese.
+It’s understood without any trouble, but it’s not the form you’ll hear from speakers here.
+Switching to ‘chegar a’ is a small adjustment that tends to fit in better.

 Get Premium